Learn Before

 SwiGLU (Swish-based Gated Linear Unit)

-SwiGLU is a variant within the Gated Linear Unit (GLU) family of activation functions.
-It is formed by using the Swish function as the internal non-linear activation, denoted as σ(·) in the general GLU formula.
+The SwiGLU function is a specific variant of the Gated Linear Unit (GLU).
+It is formulated by adopting the Swish function to serve as the internal non-linear activation, which is generally denoted as in the GLU architecture.

 0